10 Churches in Kotor, Montenegro JetSettingFools.com

 Travel Camera

 We’re certain you’ll be snapping tons of photos during your trip to Europe.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot (which takes beautiful pictures and is a slim and lightweight budget camera!).
+Rather than relying on your phone, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel, which takes amazing photos and is an excellent budget camera.

 Montenegro Travel Insurance

-Trip insurance may help with unexpected travel events (like lost bags, injury or illness).
-If you haven’t already obtained travel insurance for your trip to Montenegro, consider traveling protected with World Nomads.
+Trip insurance may help with unexpected events (like lost bags, injury or illness).
+If you haven’t already obtained coverage, consider traveling protected with World Nomads.

-Remember to pack a trip planner with all of the details of your vacation!
-Our Printable Travel Planner contains 26 pages of trip organization worksheets!
+You’ll need to remember all the important details of your Montenegro vacation!
+Our Printable Travel Planner contains 26 pages of trip organization worksheets.

 Travel Planner Printables by JetSettingFools.com